-- First line of defense Employees within each business own the risk, each area will identify, accept, mitigate and manage risk on a day-to-day basis, adhering to the established policies (RMUP, risk appetite) and supporting guidelines and procedures of the Bank.
+- First line of defense Employees within each business line owns the risk, each area will identify, accept, mitigate, and manage risk on a day-to-day basis, adhering to the established policies (RMUP, risk appetite) and supporting guidelines and procedures of the Bank (RMUG).
 This is also referred to as operational management. - Second line of defense The risk management, compliance and finance functions represented by the Chief Risk Officer, Chief Compliance Officer, and Chief Financial Officer respectively, establish policy and provide direction, guidance, methodology, tools and independent monitoring and analysis of first line of defense risk taking and risk management activities.
 The oversight functions are responsible for providing enterprise-wide oversight of operational management.
-These groups are also referred to as oversight management. - Third line of defense Internal audit provides independent assurance on the adequacy and effectiveness of the ERM framework and the supporting practices and compliance of the first and second lines of defense.
-The Bank's Chief Internal Auditor reports directly to the Audit Committee.
+These groups are also referred to as oversight management. - Third line of defense Internal audit provides independent assurance on the adequacy and effectiveness of the ERM framework with the supporting practices and compliance of the first and second lines of defense.
+The Bank's Chief Internal Auditor reports directly to the Audit Committee and administratively to the Chief Executive Officer.
 The Board's Audit Committee assists the Board with its oversight of the Bank's financial reporting and internal audit functions.

-The Bank's actual risk profile is measured against the Board-approved risk appetite at least quarterly and reported to the Board of Directors.
-Board policies are reviewed at least annually and updated as required.
+The Bank's actual risk profile is measured against the Board-approved risk appetite and reported to the Board of Directors at least quarterly.
+Board approved policies are reviewed at least annually and updated as required.